parthenon-hpc-lab/athenapk/docs/turbulence.md

     - `z0=0.5` (default)
     - and radius `loop_rad=0.25`

-as well as the driving field
+as well as the driving field:

 - `kpeak` peak wavenumber of the forcing spectrum.
 Make sure to update the wavemodes to match `kpeak`, see below.
 - `corr_time` autocorrelation time of the acceleration field (in code units).